 Is it safe for me to go in to work?

 Kidney Care UK is leading a coalition of over 20 healthcare charities to ask employers to keep their immunocompromised staff safe at work, as there is evidence that the Covid-19 vaccines may not work as well for these individuals.
-We have published an updated Safe at Work letter, which you can share with your employer to help you discuss your safety at work.
+We have published a Safe at Work letter, which you can share with your employer to help you discuss how to keep safe at work.

 Current government guidance

 Work from home guidance has come to an end across the UK, including for people at higher risk from Covid-19 and their family members, unless they are advised otherwise by their clinician.